 Standing in the gym, I felt out of place.
 People were lifting weights and doing complex moves with ease.
 I felt stiff, unbalanced, and even simple tasks were hard.
-But then, I found functional fitness1.
+But then, I found functional fitness.

 Key Takeaways